Knowing how to organize a yard sale successfully will save you much time and frustration on the day of the event.

 Assign one person to deal with the cash box--never leave it alone.
 When the cash box gets full, take some of the money into the house for safekeeping.

-Some people prefer wearing a fanny pack or carpenter’s apron over a cash box— this allows them some mobility at the yard sale.
+Some people prefer wearing a fanny pack or carpenter’s apron over a cash box— this allows them mobility at the yard sale.

 Use a familiar calculator for adding sales.

 Find a space in your home where you can store and sort yard sales goods.
 My best advice is to sort and price all items days, even weeks before the yard sale.

 To save time, price items as you gather them throughout the year for a future yard sale.